Dominican Republic–Haiti relations: European colonization

 Christopher Columbus colonized the island of Hispaniola during his first voyage to the Americas in 1492.
 The original inhabitants of the island were the Native Tainos, an indigenous group related to the Amazonian natives of South America.
 The native Tainos suffered a steep population decline early on due to brutal enslavement, warfare, and intermixing with the Spanish colonizers.
-When the Spanish Crown outlawed the enslavement of Natives in the island with the Laws of Burgos, slaves from West Africa and Central Africa were imported from the 16th to 18th centuries.
+When the Spanish Crown outlawed the enslavement of Natives in the island with the Laws of Burgos, slaves from West Africa and Central Africa were trafficked from the 16th to 18th centuries.
 These Africans eventually intermixed with the Europeans, Mestizos, and Natives creating a triracial Creole culture in Santo Domingo.
 The official name was La Española, meaning "The Spanish (Island)".
 It was also called Santo Domingo, after Saint Dominic.

 Main cities and towns of Hispaniola during the early 1600s.

 The political division of the island of Hispaniola is due to the European struggle for control of the New World, when France and Spain began fighting for control of the island.
 They resolved their dispute in 1697 by splitting the island into two colonies.
-France established a lucrative plantation economy and imported nearly ten times as many slaves on their side of the island.
+France established a lucrative plantation economy and trafficked nearly ten times as many slaves on their side of the island.
 Meanwhile, in the eastern side of the island the Spanish promoted the migration of white settlers from Canary Islands to fight against further incursions in the colony of Santo Domingo throughout the 18th century.
 The Spanish colonial administration invested more in infrastructure and institutions in Santo Domingo compared to the French administration in Haiti.

 The population of Santo Domingo was approximately 125,000 in the year 1791.
 Of this number, 40,000 were white landowners, about 70,000 were mixed-race, and 15,000 were black slaves.
 This contrasted sharply with neighboring Saint-Domingue (Haiti), which had an enslaved population of approximately 860,000 slaves, representing 90% of the French colony's population, and accounting for nearly two fifths of the entire Atlantic slave trade from 1785 to 1790.
 As restrictions on colonial trade were relaxed, the colonial French elites of St. Domingue offered the principal market for Santo Domingo's exports of beef, hides, mahogany and tobacco.